trombonehero/memorial-latex/README.md

 [mun-memo.cls](mun-memo.cls) is a very simple memo class that includes a `\signatureline` command.
+Combined with [pandoc](http://pandoc.org), you can do quite neat things (e.g., `pandoc --smart --standalone --latex-engine=xelatex --template=foo` to generate nicely-formatted letters from Markdown).

 An example of what I use it for:

 ```latex